AchintyaX/loan_fraud_prediction/README.md

 4. df_test_fe.py - Contains script for feature selection and engineering applied on test data.
 5. Model_development.ipynb - Note for experimentation with various machine learning models
 6. ML_Artivatic_dataset/submission1.csv - submission of predictions
+7. Feature_Development.ipynb - New iterration of the data clearning and feature enigneering work, because first version had errors which are affecting the performance of the machine learning model
+8. Model_dev.ipynb - 20% improved performance in terms of the roc_auc_score after making changes in the data cleaning and engineering problems.

 ## Tools used